 I like to start with the initial for the last name, which will be in the middle of the monogram.
 Type the letter and select “monogram kk” from the font drop down menu.

 First, with the Word Art letter selected, click “Text Wrapping” under the “Word Art Tools” tab, and choose “In Front of Text.”
 This allows you to move the letter around the page more freely.

 Move the letter to the middle of your page, resize it to your liking, and change the outline and fill colors under the “Word Art” tab.

 If you are creating a monogram of just one person’s initials, their first initial goes first, followed by their (larger) surname initial, then their middle initial.
 So Jane Elizabeth Doe would have the monogram J D E.

-8. Once you have the letters arranged together, it may help to group them so that you can move them around the page as one unit instead of one at a time.
-To do this, select all three letters by holding down the "Ctl" key while clicking each letter.
+Once you have the letters arranged together, it may help to group them so that you can move them around the page as one unit instead of one at a time.
+To do this, select all three letters by holding down the “Shift” key while clicking each letter.
 When you have all three highlighted, right click within the selected letters, and under “Grouping” choose “Group.”

 Marlene from Live and Learn (and Teach too…) recently left me this helpful tip for grouping objects more easily: “Under the ‘HOME’ tab, way over to the right choose ‘select,’ then ‘select object,’ then using your mouse drag the dashed line around all the objects you want to group.
 Then ‘group’ ‘em!”
 So simple!
 Love it!
 Thanks, Marlene!

 That may have seemed like a lot of steps, but it is actually a simple process; the more you play around with it, the easier it will get.
 I’m warning you, though, pretty soon you will be as obsessed as I am and will be sticking monograms on everything in sight!
 Yay!
 Happy monogramming!